The Road to Hana is one of those bucket list items in Maui that you should definitely put on your must-do list.

-If you are unfamiliar with the Hana Highway aka the “Road to Hana” I will provide you with the best road to Hana Itinerary, best road to Hana waterfalls, and driving the road to Hana do’s and don’ts.
+If you are unfamiliar with the Hana Highway aka the “Road to Hana” I will provide you with the best Road to Hana stops which will include where to eat, the best waterfalls to see, Black sand beaches, and driving the Road to Hana do’s and don’ts.

 - How long does it take to travel the Road to Hana?

-- What are the best stops on the Road to Hana?
+- What is the best Road to Hana stops?

 - Is the Road to Hana dangerous?